 Regional programs with varying objectives address estimation of sport fishery statistics including harvest and release magnitude and biological characteristics such as species, age, size, and sex composition.
-Research was funded through state general funds and the Federal Aid in Sport Fish Restoration Act.
+Research is funded through sport fishing license sales, state general funds, and the Federal Aid in Sport Fish Restoration Act.
 There are essentially two maritime regions for marine sport fishery management in Alaska.